Pdleon/pdleon.github.io/_posts/2020-10-06-Retrieve PSTN Calls with Microsoft Graph.md

-- Let's run and test the script - currently running on Powershell 7.0.3 and also ran in Powershell 5.1 with success
+- Let's run and test the script -> currently running on Powershell 7.0.3 but also ran in Powershell 5.1 with success

 ![](../assets/images/GetPSTNRunningScript.png)